cometbft/cometbft/docs/references/config/config.toml.md

 pruned before triggering compaction.

 It should be tuned depending on the number of items.
 If your retain height is 1 block, it is too much of an overhead to try compaction every block.
-But it should also not be a very large multiple of your retain height as it might occur bigger overheads.
+But it should also not be a very large multiple of your retain height as it might incur bigger overheads.

 | Value type          | string (# blocks) |